Generic Name: ribavirin (RYE-ba-VYE-rin)

 - Do NOT take more than the recommended dose or use for longer than prescribed without checking with your doctor.

 - Diabetes patients - Rebetol may affect your blood sugar.
 Check blood sugar levels closely.
 Ask your doctor before you change the dose of your diabetes medicine.

-- Lab tests, including pregnancy; complete blood cell counts; hemoglobin or hematocrit levels; heart, liver, kidney, thyroid, and lung function; and eye exams, may be performed while you use Rebetol.
+- Lab tests may be performed while you use Rebetol.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use Rebetol with caution in the ELDERLY; they may be more sensitive to its effects, especially anemia.

 - Rebetol may affect growth rate in CHILDREN and teenagers in some cases.
 They may need regular growth checks while they take Rebetol.

 - If your child is taking Rebetol, the dose may need to be changed as your child's weight changes.
 Have your child's weight checked often.
 Talk with the doctor before changing your child's dose.